 Azure Logic Apps

-Logic App is a cloud-based service that allows us to react to an event in one service (such as SharePoint online) and do something with the data from that event into another service (such as Twitter).
+Logic App is a cloud-based service that allows us to react to an event in one service (such as SharePoint online) and do something with the data from that event in another service (such as Twitter).
 It makes it practical and simple for business processes.
 The users build workflows that automatically do some business tasks and processes across applications and services.
 We can connect our business-critical apps and services with Azure Logic Apps, automating our workflows without writing a single line of code.

 Before reading this article, please go through some important article links mentioned below.